 Become a TUR Planner, Certification Course

 Participants learn a systematic approach to identifying waste and inefficiencies, compare and implement opportunities to reduce toxics, continually improve a TUR program and with a positive impact on financial performance.
-Offered every fall (check the TURI Calendar) and open to anyone, the Toxics Use Reduction Planner Certification Course provides 48 hours of core instruction over a multi-week period.
+Offered every fall (check the TURI Calendar) and open to anyone, the Toxics Use Reduction Planner Certification Course provides 48+ hours of core instruction.
 Skills and tools covered are valuable in any production or service context in any industry.
 The material is valuable even for those who may not go on to become TUR Planners.

 This course will prepare you to create an effective TUR plan under the requirements of the Massachusetts Toxics Use Reduction Act (TURA), or improve an existing one.